pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

    1. Missing-Encounter-Zones-Patcher
    1. placed-light-patcher
    1. Z-Floor-Patcher
 1. Enable the following mods in this order in the facefixer settings.
-Make sure to enable Prioritize By Specified Order.
+Make sure to enable `Prioritize By Specified Order`.
    1. High Poly Expressive NPCs.esp
    1. HPENPC - 3DNPC.esp
    1. Full Random NPC Pack.esp